Rohith-1717/Rohith-1717/README.md

 I'm Rohith :D

-I'm an undergrad student in NITK Surathkal, pursuing Bachelors in AI, most of the stuff I do is either Ml or Networks.
-I like to build things from the ground up to really understand how optimization, performance, and correctness work.
+I’m an undergraduate student at NITK Surathkal, pursuing a Bachelorsin AI.
+Most of what I work on is in machine learning or computer networks.
+I really like building things from the ground up to really understand how optimization and performance work.